juliansgottfried/Dengue/README.md

 ## To run fitting

+**On your computer:**

-1. Within the folder `fitting_folders` in your computer directory, create a folder for each fitting run.
-Name each folder `run_month\_day\_x`, where `x` is a lowercase letter identifying each run.
+1. Create a folder for each run, placing them within `fitting_folders`.
+Name the folders `run_month_day_x`, where `x` is a lowercase letter identifying each run.
 Sequences of runs should have contiguous identifying letters.

-2. Inside each folder, place a data file "dataset.csv" and an object file "object.R".
-See the files within "example_files" for minimal examples.
+2. Inside each folder, place a data file `dataset.csv` and an object file `object.R`.
+See the directory `example_files` for minimal examples.

 3. Run `bash upload.sh`.
 Answer the prompts.
-You will need your cluster password.
+You will need your HPC password.

+**On the cluster:**

-4. On the cluster, run `bash launch.sh`.
+4. Run `bash launch.sh`.
 Answer the prompts.
 You will be emailed when each run begins and ends.

-5. Once all the runs are finished, run `bash collate.sh` on the cluster.
+5. Once all the runs are finished, run `bash collate.sh`.

+**On your computer:**

-6. On your computer, run `bash download.sh`.
-You will need your cluster password.
+6. Run `bash download.sh`.
+You will need your HPC password.

-7. Each fitting folder in your directory should now contain "results.csv", "stats.csv", "traces.csv", "pars.csv", and "plot.png".
-Additionally, your main directory should now contain the file "summary.csv".
+7. Each folder within `fitting_folders` should now contain `results.csv`, `stats.csv`, `traces.csv`, `pars.csv`, and `plot.png`.
+Additionally, your main directory should now contain the file `summary.csv`.
 Verify that these files are complete before proceeding with the final step.

+**On the cluster:**

-8. On the cluster, run `bash clean.sh` and press 'ENTER' to confirm.
+8. Run `bash clean.sh` and press `ENTER` to confirm.